METALS-Copper heads for sharpest weekly drop in nearly 19 months on virus fears

 “If the outbreak is prolonged and deters activities after the New Year’s holidays, it will potentially impact copper demand and that is the main worry at the moment,” said ING Bank’s senior commodity strategist Wenyu Yao.

-Snapping a seven-session losing streak, benchmark three-month copper on the London Metal Exchange (LME) had edged up 0.2% to $5,999 a tonne by 1225 GMT.
+Snapping a seven-session losing streak, benchmark three-month copper on the London Metal Exchange (LME) had edged up 0.2% to $5,996 in official trading rings.

 However, the metal used in power and construction was still on track for a 4% weekly loss, its biggest since July 2018.